AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 Her front-end skills lacked in some areas so she did some of her own research and delegated the rest of it to a front-end expert on the team.
 He came back suggesting the use of ReactJS, a Javascript framework that was used by Facebook.
 It not only had strong backing (FB), but it suited the spreadsheet structure of the app which other frameworks could not handle.
 On top of that, ReactJS had a ruby gem that would allow them to use React's templating on the back-end.

 In the end, Susan had to cut some of her ambition down and postpone the development of the NodeJS API but she was able to get started with the Ruby application and slowly replace the legacy system's implementation.
+And that's okay.
+As they say, "Aim low, shoot high".

 **what it all meant**